ImpostorKeanu/peasant/README.md

 # Peasant: Extract Profile Information from an Authenticated LinkedIn Session

+...gets first and last name, organization, location, and industry values associated with LinkedIn profiles...

 _Before running this_ you'll likely want maximize the number of accessible accounts by getting a few connections with the target company.

 The LinkedIn web interface pulls accounts from an API when browsing the `/people` path of a company profile.
 Output from each call is highly structured, minimizing guess work involved with extracting fields from each profile. `Peasant` automates the process of extracting profiles for a given company by crafting the API calls and dumping the output to a CSV file.